apeinot/DD2480_lab1_group18/README.md

 In a terminal (in the root folder of the project), run `ant test` to compile and run the test of the project as described in the [build.xml](build.xml) file.

+When testing, we tried to create tests which satisfy all of the edge cases.
+Every LIC function was accompanied with at least two tests, one true and one false.
+We tried to create more complex input data and not just the bare minimum.

 ## Statement of contributions

 (Each function addition is coupled with the corresponding testing)

+Every commit either referenced an issue directly in the commit message title or body (e.g. "This function solves #5"), or the commit was pushed on a branch which directly references a specific issue (e.g. a branch might be named "issue15" or "issue20").

 * **Alexandre**
   * Creation of the repository